TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.rst

 | :kbd:`Page Down` | KEY_NPAGE |
 +------------------+-----------+

-The following table lists characters from the alternate character set.
-These are inherited from the VT100 terminal, and will generally be  available on software emulations such as X terminals.
+The following table lists characters kutoka the alternate character set.
+These are inherited kutoka the VT100 terminal, and will generally be  available on software emulations such as X terminals.
 When there is no graphic available, curses falls back on a crude printable ASCII approximation.